 We want to help you choose the blender that fits your needs and offers you the best value.
 If you have done a little shopping around already, you may still be trying to decide: Nutribullet vs. Magic Bullet.
-Read this to the end before you make your decision.
 We checked out all the important features of the available models and put together a buyer’s guide of sorts to help you figure out which model suits you best.

 One problem with the online Magic Bullet reviews is that they don’t compare the Magic Bullet to any of the Nutribullets.
-You will soon see why it is important to look at them both before you make your investment.
+You’ll see why it is important to look at them both before you make your investment.

 Magic Bullet Vs. Nutribullet Features